justloop/cassandra-transaction/README.md

 ## Configuration and run program
 1. Compile the program:
-    Create a runnable jar, and get all the jar libs into a separate files.
+    Open with Intellij or Eclipse, import as Maven projects with Java 8 as environment, make sure you can pull the maven dependencies from internet.
+If you don't need to change code, you can use the compiled code from benchmark folder.
+To regenerate, you can create a runnable jar from Intellij or Eclipse and get all the jar libs into a separate files.
 Put the driver.jar (compiled jar) and driver_lib/ (the lib jars) under benchmark/ folder

 2. Generate the input files:
     Download the data files, put into corresponding load-D8/D8-data or load-D40/D40-data folder, input the schema header into the first line of each data file